odoo/documentation/content/applications/productivity/iot/config/troubleshooting.rst

 The printer is not detected
 ---------------------------

-If a printer doesn't show up in the devices list, go to the :abbr:`IoT (Internet of Things)` box homepage and make sure that it is listed under :guilabel:`Printers`.
+If a printer does not appear in the devices list, go to the :abbr:`IoT (Internet of Things)` box homepage and make sure that it is listed under :guilabel:`Printers`.

 .. image:: troubleshooting/printer-status.png